onnonuro/hifuku/README.md

 3. **Open tutoial.ipynb with Google Colab**: Sign in [Google Colab](https://colab.research.google.com/) and open tutoial.ipynb with it.

 4. **Run Hifuku**: Follow the instructions in the Jupyter Notebook tutorial.

+      *You need a google account and sign in to Google colab.

 ## Dependencies